Bible translations into constructed languages: Na'vi

 Naʼvi is the constructed language of the Naʼvi, the sapient humanoid indigenous inhabitants of the fictional moon Pandora in the 2009 film Avatar.
 It was created by Paul Frommer, a professor at the USC Marshall School of Business with a doctorate in linguistics.

 Work on the Naʼvi language has continued even after the film's release.
-In 2009, I ts creator, Paul Frommer, was working on a compendium which he planned to deliver to Fox in the near future.
+In 2009, its creator, Paul Frommer, was working on a compendium which he planned to deliver to Fox in the near future.
 He think that the language "[has] a life of its own," and thinks it's "wonderful" that the language has developed a following, as is evident through the increasing learner community of the language.